 - It works well to cure urinary tract infections.

-Dandelion contains loads of essential nutrients like calcium, potassium, manganese, and zinc.
-It also contains vitamin A, vitamin C, vitamin K, vitamin D, and vitamin B. They prove to be effective in digestion and liver function.
+Dandelion contains essential nutrients like calcium, potassium, manganese, and zinc.
+It also has vitamin A, vitamin C, vitamin K, vitamin D, and vitamin B. They prove to be effective in digestion and liver function.

-If you use its leaves, you have to chop it well, and if you use its root, make it a fine course of powder.
+If you use its leaves, you must chop it well; if you use its root, make it a good powder course.
 Use 2 to 3 times a week and mix it well with food.
 Otherwise, your dog can become sneezy.

 Various types of mint plants are there.
 However, not all are known for their usage as medicine and aroma.
 It contains vitamins A and C. Also, it offers minerals such as calcium, copper, folate, iron, niacin, magnesium, manganese, riboflavin, zinc, phosphorus, fiber, and antioxidants.

-They can reduce gas, relieve vomiting tendency, thus providing a soothing solution to indigestion issues.
-It has radio-protective capacity.
+They can reduce gas, and relieve vomiting tendencies, thus providing a soothing solution to indigestion issues.
+Moreover, it has a radio-protective capacity.
 It helps to reduce radiotherapy side effects in the case of a dog suffering from cancer.
-However, in GERD and hypoglycemia, it is not advisable to give mint to the dog.
+However, for GERD and hypoglycemia, giving mint to the dog is not advisable.

 Be cautious about its dosage.
 Better to consult your vet before giving this herb to the dog.
-The general dosage is unprocessed leaves – only half to one teaspoon per day; dried form – one eighth to one-fourth teaspoon per day.
+The general dosage is unprocessed leaves – only half to one teaspoon per day; dried form – one-eighth to one-fourth teaspoon daily.